Cutbush Surname

 The religious adherence of those holding the last name is primarily Anglican (100%) in Ireland.

-In The United States Cutbush are 18.2% more likely to be registered with the Democratic Party than the national average, with 71.43% being registered to vote for the party.
+In The United States those holding the Cutbush last name are 18.2% more likely to be registered with the Democratic Party than the national average, with 71.43% registered with the political party.

 The amount Cutbush earn in different countries varies significantly.
 In United States they earn 15.3% less than the national average, earning $36,546 USD per year and in Canada they earn 13.36% more than the national average, earning $56,320 CAD per year.